 Message To Bears (Closed Doors) – Field recordings meshed with simple organic motifs and melodies.

 Martin Landh (At Last) – Simple yet beautiful piano-based compositions.

 Narrow Skies (Nightfall Embers) – Evocative organic elements combine with atmospheric soundscapes.

 Nil Ciuró (Airam) – Nostalgic, soundtrack-esque piano instrumentals.

-Nils Frahm (Some and Ambre) – Reflective piano pieces with a hopeful streak.
+Nils Frahm (selection) – Reflective piano pieces with a hopeful streak.

 Ólafur Arnalds (selection) – Haunting Iceland-inspired neo-classical compositions